Brexit will boost South African cricket: du Plessis

 “It’s sad for South African cricket not to have the option of their best players,” du Plessis told reporters after his side’s innings and 202 runs defeat by India in the third Test.

-But insisted though that South Africa will build a strong new team with the batting of Dean Elgar and Quinton de Kock showing promise.
+Du Plessis insisted though that South Africa will build a strong new team with the batting of Dean Elgar and Quinton de Kock showing promise.
+“It’s a rebuilding phase, so the way forward when you go through real, tough times like this, is you start identifying characters,” said du Plessis.

-RANCHI, India: Britain’s Brexit will be a boon to ailing South Africa as they rebuild, Proteas captain Faf du Plessis said Tuesday after his side’s series drubbing by India.
+RANCHI, India: Brexit will be a boon to ailing South Africa as they rebuild, Proteas captain Faf du Plessis said on Tuesday after his side’s series drubbing by India.

 Any tougher immigration controls after the British withdrawal from the European Union will mean fewer South African players in the County Championship, according to du Plessis.
 More than 60 players from countries around the world have since 2003 taken advantage of EU residency rules so that they could join county teams without being considered “overseas players”.